 Alex’s instructions were very clear and he constantly gave feedback if you were out of form with what he wanted you to do.
 This feedback was very natural as if you were standing there with a real person, though I can imagine the same phrases might become a little repetitive if you’re naturally imbalanced like I am (and I’m sure many people are).

-The Kinect sensor had some issues with the space.
-This is inconvenient as it can mis-read your accurate movements due to the cut-off issues.
-90% of the time it works well, but sometimes it’s annoying when your reprimanded by Alex when you know you did a good rep.
+The Kinect sensor had some issues with space.
+This is inconvenient as it can misread your accurate movements due to the cut-off issues.
+90% of the time it works well, but sometimes it’s annoying when you’re reprimanded by Alex when you know you did a good rep.

 My play space is not exactly small either, but it still suffers from being restricted.
 Looking at the photos on LiveStrong by the other trainers, my space is comparable if not larger so I couldn’t really understand how you’d manage to complete all the exercises in a regular, everyday house in the UK.
 My advice is to really check this space aspect out before you dive into the title itself – it’s not a failing of the program, but of the requirements of the Kinect sensor.

 I could see myself working with the Nike+ trainer over a period of time as an addition to my other activities.
 I already have a real personal trainer and a gym membership, plus they have real, heavy weights at the gym which I don’t have access to at home.
 Nike+ Kinect Training gives me the option of adding shorter, focused, guided workouts with real-world, natural feedback which will help improve form, stamina and reach the broad goals chosen in the initial assessment as well as augment my gym program.
 As long as I don’t get bored with moving the furniture every time I want to workout!

 - It feels natural and the trainer is supportive

 - It doesn’t feel like your in military school

 - The exercises are varied, including good use of the virtual world

 - It customises itself around your ability

 - It corrects you as you go with live feedback from the trainer